Loading...

 Portion Control

-Eat the cupcake with a source of protein, such as nuts or Greek yogurt, to slow down the absorption of sugar.
+Eat the cupcake alongside a source of protein, such as a handful of nuts or a serving of Greek yogurt.
+Protein can help slow the absorption of sugar into your bloodstream.

-Engage in light physical activity, such as a short walk, after consuming the cupcake to help lower blood sugar levels.
+Engage in light physical activity such as a short walk after eating to help your body use the sugar more efficiently.

-Eat the cupcake as part of a balanced meal rather than as a standalone snack, to lessen its impact on blood sugar.
+Consume the cupcake as part of a balanced meal rather than on its own.
+This helps avoid a large spike in blood sugar levels.

 Mindful Eating